 Pedestrians loosely favor the left (a suspicion which was recently confirmed by a local student), with an emphasis on "loosely."

 Escalators are split lengthwise by a line, dividing standing and walking sides.
 At crosswalks, all bets are off, and everyone pours up to the street's edge to wait for the signal to change.
 When it does, everyone does a little reenactment of a medieval action movie scene, two flat masses colliding into chaos.
 It's fortunate no one in Nagoya rides a steed to work.

 Amidst all this ducking and weaving and fish schooling I developed a strategy to survive these crossings:

 Find a pensioner and draft them.

 There are a lot of elderly folks in Japan, and there's at least one in every crossing.
 Nobody wants to force an 80-year-old woman with a cane to get out of their way, so they part like the Red Sea.
 It's actually a pretty spectacular view from the wake, if you're alright with walking a little slower.
 This strategy falls apart in omnidirectional multi-crossings, but because there's another degree of freedom they're a little easier to manage.

 When faced with an oncoming bike, I've learned to gently cross the yellow lines on the sidewalk.
 These are strips of rubberized, thickly textured material to help guide the blind between intersections, and unlike in the US they stretch the entire length of every sidewalk.
-Bikes can't ride over them safely, so it's like putting up a little wall.
 I should mention that bicycle insurance is required in Nagoya to prevent pedestrian collision lawsuits.